splunk/splunk-app-examples/javascript/node/helloworld/README.md

 These files demonstrate how to create and delete `splunkjs.Service.AlertGroup` entities.

-The only difference between the two files is that the latter uses the built-in `splunkjs.Async` module to make asynchronous control-flow easier.

 ### Files: [`savedsearches.js`]

 These files demonstrate working with the `splunkjs.Service.SavedSearches` collection